An Oliphant Never Forgets :: v1.0.0

 What I'm Calling This

 I've been calling this pattern hexagonal agents.
-The name borrows directly from hexagonal architecture because the structural insight is the same: isolate your core from the outside world through well-defined interfaces.
+The name borrows from hexagonal architecture because the structural insight is the same: isolate your core from the outside world through well-defined interfaces.
 The difference is that the core is now a reasoning engine rather than a rules engine, and the frontend is fluid rather than fixed.

 visitor@garden:/notes/$